 The database used information collected as part of the Peatland Action Programme, funded by Scottish Government and administered by Scottish Natural Heritage (SNH), between 2016 and 2019.
 Data collection and analysis were performed with the support of researchers and analysts from the University of Leeds (Julia Martin-Ortega) and Scottish’s Natural Heritage (Mahboobeh Shirkhorshidi and Andrew McBride).

-The database includes data from 90 unique projects covering 194 restoration sites in Scotland, of which data on 166 sites was considered suitable for further analysis of restoration costs.
-Our analysis sought to offer a more comprehensive study than was previously available.
+In 2020, the database included data from 90 unique projects covering 194 restoration sites in Scotland, of which data on 166 sites was considered suitable for further analysis of restoration costs.
+After further data collection in 2021, the database includes information from 111 unique projects covering 261 restoration sites in Scotland, of which data from 242 sites was suitable for the analysis.
+Our updated analysis thus offers a more comprehensive study than was previously available.

 Peatland restoration can be undertaken using a range of techniques; see ‘A comparative analysis of the costs and merits of different restoration methods’, ‘Data from the Peatland Action Programme and their use for evaluations of ecosystem benefits’, and in the PAP project resources.

 We found peatland restoration costs vary depending on the restoration activities implemented, as well as on the initial peatland condition.
-Our results indicate that restoration costs per hectare (based on the completed forms) average £1227.
-However, the calculated average costs are distorted by a small number of sites with a relatively high cost per hectare, therefore it is more informative to refer to the median cost, which is lower at £955.
-Project management costs (excluding support offered through Peatland Action and its officers) are estimated to account on average for 6% of total restoration costs, and in-kind contributions are valued at approximately 10% of total restoration costs.
+Our 2020 results indicate that restoration costs per hectare (based on the completed forms) average £1227 (2021 results, average costs per hectare: £1878).
+However, the calculated average costs are distorted by a small number of sites with a relatively high cost per hectare, therefore it is more informative to refer to the median cost, which is lower at £955 (2020) and £1000 (2021).
+Project management costs (excluding support offered through Peatland Action and its officers) and in-kind contributions are estimated to account on for 6% of total restoration costs (median estimate for 2021).

 Restoration costs are higher in the presence of forest-to-bog restoration activities.
 The restoration cost per hectare on sites that are actively eroding and involve removal of scrub and forestry were also found to be higher than for sites without these characteristics.